Stop navigating from one website to another, and read ALL the information you need before you leave home.

 Here’s a list of the best guesthouses and hostels in Madrid.

 Sungate ONE: The mixed or female dorms and double rooms are spacious, bright and specially designed for backpackers.
-All of them are equipped with air conditions and lockers.
-There a nice common area you can chill out or socialize with fellow travellers and the staff, or make a good use of the fully equipped kitchen.
+All of them are equipped with air-conditioning and lockers.
+There is a nice common area you can chill out or socialize with fellow travellers and the staff, or make a good use of the fully equipped kitchen.

 Ok Hostel Madrid: This hostel is housed in a historical building located in the bohemian neighborhood of La Latina.
 You are surrounded by restaurants, and tapas bars with La Latina metro station is only 200 meters away.
 The rooms are painted in a combination of bright red and white and are furnitured with pale wooden desks and bed frames.

-Far Home Atocha: Located at 45 Atocha Street in Madrid City Center, just 250 meters from Plaza Mayor Square and 300 meters from Sol Square, Far Home Atocha is a stylish and modern designed hostel with air conditioned rooms, free Wi-Fi, on site freshly baked pastries for breakfast, patio terrace, common area and conference room.
+Far Home Atocha: Located at 45 Atocha Street in the Madrid city center, just 250 meters from Plaza Mayor Square and 300 meters from Sol Square, Far Home Atocha is a stylish and modern designed hostel with air-conditioned rooms, free Wi-Fi, on site freshly baked pastries for breakfast, patio terrace, common area and conference room.

 Open Hostel: This Retro-Pop style, 80’s hostel is the perfect spot to spend some days enjoying the best of Madrid.
-Its nice and comfortable shared rooms, offer air conditioning and a lovey balcony with nice views.
-The lovely common areas will allow you to meet other travelers from all over the world.
+Its nice and comfortable shared rooms, offer air-conditioning and a lovey balcony with nice views.
+The warm common areas will allow you to meet other travelers from all over the world.

 Far Home Gran Vía: This hostel is the perfect election for travelers looking for a modern and nice place, located in the heart of Madrid.
 The rooms are very spacious and comfortable, with modern design but at the same time elegant, with bathrooms, television and air conditioning.
 The beds feature memory foam mattresses offering you the best possible comfort.

-Mola Hostel: The Mola feels fresh and new, offering a refreshingly 21st-century hostel experience with accommodation options to suit everyone.
-Guests can mingle in the laid-back lounge and join in all sorts of activities.
+Mola Hostel: The Mola feels fresh and new, offering a refreshingly 21st century hostel experience with accommodation options to suit everyone.
+You can mingle in the laid-back lounge and join in all sorts of activities.
 A right-in-the-middle-of-things location means you can walk just about everywhere.

 MuchoMadrid: Whether you are travelling on your own, with friends or as a family, MuchoMadrid has an option to suit you.
 With bright contemporary design and smiley staff, there is a very positive vibe going on.
 The hostel is handy for exploring traditional and trendy bars, as well as galleries and museums.